I wrote the following tunes, except where noted. See lyrics page for, well, the lyrics. And, the lyrics will follow each tune on this page.

 Light years measure distances when silences prevail

-It’s time to stir the ethers now and slowly I inhale.
+It’s time to stir the ether now and slowly I inhale.

 Say yes and think of every place you’ve been to in this world